 Art Collages

-Realistic and Yet Abstract - The Collage Technique in Art
+Realistic Yet Abstract - The Collage Technique in Art

 Paper, Wallpaper, Wood - Art Collages Composed of a Wide Variety of Elements

 What are the characteristics of a collage?
-To put it simply: in an art collage, different design elements and everyday objects are combined.
-Each individual element carries its own meaning, which sometimes is detached from the actual attribution.
+To put it simply: An art collage combines different design elements and everyday objects.
+Each individual element carries its own meaning, which sometimes is detached from its conventional interpretation.
 There are no limits to the artist's choice of materials and elements.
 From newspaper cut-outs and photographs to wallpaper, wood, or natural materials - anything is possible.
 Art collages often occur in a combination with drawings, writings, and colour applications with different textures.
-This freedom makes the collage technique appealing to artists, as they can constantly create new imagery and stories by combining various elements.
+It is precisely this creative freedom that makes collage techniques appealing to artists, as they can constantly create new imagery and stories by combining various elements.

 From Cubism to Pop Art - Famous Collage Artists and Their Works

-Pablo Picasso, Georges Braque and Juan Gries developed the first art collages.
-Alongside Cubism, Dadaism also quickly adopted this new art form: Hannah Höch and Marcel Duchamp created art collages that directed the gaze away from normality and impressively broke away from rigid conventions.
+Pablo Picasso, Georges Braque, and Juan Gries developed the first art collages.
+Alongside Cubism, Dadaism also quickly adopted this new art form: Hannah Höch and Marcel Duchamp created art collages that diverted attention from the mundane and convincingly broke away from rigid conventions.
 René Magritte and Salvador Dalí also experimented with the technique in Surrealism.
 Pop Art, Fluxus and Mail Art are further art movements in which collage was frequently used as a technique.

 Buy Art Collages at ars mundi